New urgency to airlift after Kabul blasts kill more than 100 | Politics

 - Afghanistan

 Evacuation flights from Afghanistan resumed with new urgency on Friday, a day after two suicide bombings targeted the thousands of people desperately fleeing a Taliban takeover and killed more than 100.
-The U.S. warned more attacks could come ahead of the looming deadline for foreign troops to leave, ending America's longest war.
+The U.S. warned more attacks could come ahead of next week's end to America's longest war.

-As the call to prayer echoed through Kabul along with the roar of departing planes, the anxious crowd outside the city's airport was as large as ever.
-Dozens of Taliban members carrying heavy weapons patrolled one area about 500 meters (1,600 feet) from the facility to prevent anyone from venturing beyond.
+As the call to prayer echoed through Kabul along with the roar of departing planes, the anxious crowds outside the city's airport appeared as large as ever.
+They are acutely aware that the window is closing to board a flight before the airlift ends and Western troops withdraw.

 Thursday's bombings near the airport killed at least 95 Afghans and 13 U.S. troops, Afghan and U.S. officials said, in the deadliest day for American forces in Afghanistan since August 2011.

 Afghan officials warned that the toll could rise, with morgues stretched to capacity and the possibility that relatives are taking bodies away from the scene.
-One official said as many as 115 may have died, with even more wounded.
+One official said as many as 169 may have died.
 The officials spoke on condition of anonymity because they were not authorized to speak to the media.

 At least 10 bodies lay on the grounds outside Kabul's Wazir Akbar Khan Hospital, where relatives said the mortuary could take no more.
 Afghans said many of the dead are unclaimed because family members are travelling from distant provinces.

-In an emotional speech Thursday night, President Joe Biden blamed the Islamic State group's Afghanistan affiliate, which is far more radical than the Taliban militants who seized power less than two weeks ago in a lightning blitz across the country.
-"We will rescue the Americans; we will get our Afghan allies out, and our mission will go on," Biden said.
-But despite intense pressure to extend Tuesday's deadline and his vow to hunt down those responsible, he has cited the threat of more terrorist attacks as a reason to keep to his plan — and the Taliban have repeatedly insisted he must stick to it.
+In an emotional speech Thursday night, President Joe Biden blamed the Islamic State group's Afghanistan affiliate, which is far more radical than the Taliban fighters who seized power less than two weeks ago in a lightning blitz across the country.
+“We will rescue the Americans; we will get our Afghan allies out, and our mission will go on,” Biden said.
+But despite intense pressure to extend Tuesday's deadline and his vow to hunt down those responsible, he has cited the threat of more terrorist attacks as a reason to keep to his plan — as the Taliban have repeatedly insisted he must.

-Others acknowledged that going to the airport was risky — but said they have few choices.
+Others acknowledged that going to the airport was risky — but said they had few choices.

-"Believe me, I think that an explosion will happen any second or minute, God is my witness, but we have lots of challenges in our lives, that is why we take the risk to come here and we overcome fear," said Ahmadullah Herawi, also seeking to flee.
+“Believe me, I think that an explosion will happen any second or minute, God is my witness, but we have lots of challenges in our lives, that is why we take the risk to come here and we overcome fear,” said Ahmadullah Herawi.

+Many others will try to escape over land borders.
+The United Nations refugee agency said a half-million people or more could flee in a “worse-case scenario” in the coming months.

-But chances to help those hoping to flee are fading fast for many.
-Many American allies have already ended their evacuation efforts, in part to give the U.S. time to wrap up its own operations before getting 5,000 of its troops out by Tuesday.
+But chances to help those hoping to join the evacuation are fading fast.
+Many American allies have already ended their efforts, in part to give the U.S. time to wrap up its own operations before getting 5,000 of its troops out by Tuesday.

 Britain said Friday its evacuations from Afghanistan will end within hours, and the main British processing center for eligible Afghans has been closed.
 Defense Secretary Ben Wallace told Sky News there would be “eight or nine” evacuation flights on Friday.
 British troops will leave over the next few days.

-The Spanish government said it has ended its airlift.
-Sweden's foreign minister said its evacuation was also over but not everyone got out.
-And the French European affairs minister, Clement Beaune, said on Europe 1 radio that the country will end its operation "soon" but may seek to extend it until after Friday night.
+Italy's foreign minister confirmed that its last military flight evacuating people would depart later on Friday.
+And the French European affairs minister, Clement Beaune, said on Europe 1 radio that the country will end its operation “soon” but may extend it until after Friday night.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)